-Will mortgages on 'foreign' flag vessels be recognised in your jurisdiction?
+24 Will mortgages on 'foreign' flag vessels be recognised in your jurisdiction?
 If so, do they share the same priority as those on vessels registered under the laws of your jurisdiction?

-The Maritime Act, section 317, provides that foreign mortgages, hypothecations or similar charges 'created as security upon any documented foreign vessel' are also recognised in the Marshall Islands courts as 'preferred mortgages' if they are 'duly and validly executed and registered' under the laws where the foreign vessel's ownership is documented.
+The Maritime Act, section 317, provides that foreign mortgages, hypothecations or similar charges 'created as security upon any documented foreign vessel' are also recognised in the Marshall Islands courts as 'preferred mortgages' if they are 'duly and validly executed and registered' under the laws of the nation where the foreign vessel's ownership is documented.
 Marshall Islands law does not distinguish between preferred mortgages on Marshall Islands vessels and foreign preferred mortgages on foreign vessels either in terms of mortgage foreclosure procedures or in the ranking and priority of liens.
 Differences might arise, however, based on treatment in the jurisdiction where liens arose.
-This goes more to the question of whether a maritime lien is recognised in the place it is claimed to have arisen, such as bunker liens, which are not universally recognised.
+This goes more to the question of whether a maritime lien is recognised in the place it is claimed to have arisen, such as a bunker lien, which is not universally recognised.